 Why?
 It’s because of a mechanism called Garbage Collection that runs on all the SSDs and the TRIM command that runs on the supported SSDs (TRIM command isn’t supported by all the SSDs).
 They run in coordination with each other to remove the deleted data and vacate space for new data.
 However, in HDDs, these don’t work, and hence, data isn’t gone for a toss unless overwritten.

-In this blog, we’ll discuss everything you need to know about data recovery from SSD in TRIM environment, and prevention of data loss caused due to TRIM.
+In this blog, we’ll discuss everything you need to know about data recovery from SSD in the TRIM environment, and the prevention of data loss caused due to TRIM.

-We’ll also discuss in details about the TRIM command and will talk about the Garbage Collection process, as the TRIM command works in coordination with it.
+We’ll also discuss in detail about the TRIM command and will talk about the Garbage Collection process, as the TRIM command works in coordination with it.